suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

 but I just want to highlight one other thing: there was one curve that caught my eye because it's very abrupt demise. <br> Mathilde is the name of the current Queen of Belgium.
 She became engaged to our crown prince Filip back in 1999.
-Not everything Royal starts a copycat movement - or at least not in Belgium.
+Not everything royal starts a copycat movement - or at least not in Belgium.

 ![](https://github.com/suzanbaert/PP1---First-names-in-Belgium/blob/master/No_More_Jokes_in_Belgium_files/figure-markdown_strict/unnamed-chunk-12-1.png?raw=true)